-Gail Black is a private client services and tax partner in the Calgary office of Miller Thomson.
-Gail’s practice focuses on trusts (business and personal), taxation, estate planning and administration and charities and not-for-profit organizations.
+Gail Black’s tax and private client services practice focuses on trusts (business and personal), taxation, estate planning and administration, and charities and not-for-profit organizations.

-Gail advises individuals on the development and implementation of their estate plans including wills, family trusts, alter ego, spousal and joint partner trusts, enduring powers of attorney, personal directives and other substitute decision-making appointments, tax-effective charitable giving (including the establishment of private foundations), corporate reorganizations and related asset transfers.
-She advises on cross-border planning and, as an active practising member of the Alberta and BC Bars, advises on estate planning and administration for Albertans with real estate interests in British Columbia.
-She advises institutional and individual trustees and beneficiaries on trustee responsibility and trust interpretation, administration and variation for taxation and other purposes.
+Gail also advises on cross-border planning and, as an active practising member of both the Alberta and BC Bars, advises on estate planning and administration for Albertans with real estate interests in British Columbia.
+She advises institutional and individual trustees and beneficiaries on trustee responsibility and trust interpretation, administration, and variation for taxation and other purposes.
 In addition, Gail advises on probate and estate administration.

-Gail practised for several years in British Columbia both as a partner in a major Vancouver firm and as a principal of her own firm.
-In Alberta, Gail was a partner at a law firm in Calgary for several years before joining Miller Thomson in the fall of 2007.
+Gail practised for several years in British Columbia both as a partner at a major Vancouver firm and as a principal of her own firm.
+In Alberta, Gail was a partner at a major law firm in Calgary for several years before joining Miller Thomson in 2007.